fractal/electron-notarize/README.md

 ## What is app "notarization"?

-From Apple's docs in XCode:
+From Apple's docs in Xcode:

 > A notarized app is a macOS app that was uploaded to Apple for processing before it was distributed.
 When you export a notarized app from Xcode, it code signs the app with a Developer ID certificate and staples a ticket from Apple to the app.
 The ticket confirms that you previously uploaded the app to Apple.